 Most of Guatemala's highest quality coffees come from the Huehuetenango region.
 This is a very remote area of Guatemala, and the farmers' traditional route to market has been through local coyotes who mix all the coffee they collect together a pay the 'market' price.
 This model leaves no incentive for famers to practice methods that result in higher quality coffee, such as selective picking and better post-harvest processing.
 It is Nadine and Primavera's mission to change this.
 They want to educate farmers to produce better coffee that gives them access to the speciality coffee market, higher prices for their product and a more stable future.

 Pedro Ramirez is one of a number of beneficiaries of Nadine's work.
 He is now positive about the future of coffee and wants to work with younger generations to pass on his knowledge, and to learn and innovate together.
 Pedro works on many aspects of his farm, from the management of pests and diseases without the use of pesticides and herbicides, to having good shade and root fertilization systems.
 In the future he hopes to invest in a wet mill, and to continue improving his processes and practices to keep up with the high standards of quality in the specialty market.

 His commitment and hard work is certainly shining through in the cup.
-On a cupping table full of exceptional coffees, this one stood out for its intensity of flavour with notes of toffee, pear and muscovado sugar coming through in the cup.
+On a cupping table full of exceptional coffees, this one stood out for its intensity of flavour with notes of toffee, grape and pear coming through in the cup.